 Rural and mountain roads are not as well kept up during winter and can be more difficult to traverse.

-The Alaska Railroad offers train services that connect many cities such as Anchorage, Talkeetna, and Fairbanks.
-It also offers activity packages such as aurora viewing.
+The Alaska Railroad offers train services connecting cities such as Anchorage, Talkeetna, and Fairbanks.
+It offers activity packages such as aurora viewing.

 Another way to get around is by booking tours.
-Let a guide do the driving while you learn about and enjoy the sights.
+Let a guide drive while you learn about and enjoy the sights.

 To get to Alaska in the first place, flying is the best option any time of the year.